geophile/marcel/README.md

 The main idea is to rely on piping as the primary means of building up functionality, as with any Unix or Linux shell.
-However, instead of passing strings from one command to the next, marcel passes Python objects: builtin types such as lists, tuples, strings, and numbers; but also objects representing files and processes.
+However, instead of passing strings from one command to the next, marcel passes Python values: builtin types such as lists, tuples, strings, and numbers; but also objects representing files and processes.